This WWII veteran wants 100 birthday cards for his 100th birthday

 Jim South said he has a three-day celebration planned for his dad’s big birthday that includes playing golf, eating chicken fried steak and catfish at his favorite restaurants and spending time with his family.

-“My dad taught me that a hug is better than a handshake,” said Jim.
+“My dad taught me that a hug is better then a handshake,” said Jim.
 “And that money wasn’t the goal in life — it was happiness.”

 If you want to send a special message to South you can send cards to: